 While the government first announced that the UK was going in to full lockdown on 23rd March, restrictions have been slowly easing in the past few weeks.

 However, it appears that the path out of lockdown won’t be straightforward, with the news that more cities are going into a localised lockdown seemingly every week.
-Leicester was the first to go into a local lockdown as a result of a rise in coronavirus cases in the area during the month of June.
+Leicester was the first to go into a local lockdown as a result of a rise in coronavirus cases in the area during June but since then, other major hubs have taken on new restrictions.

-As such, it’s thought that more cities could be becoming vulnerable to a spike in cases and a local lockdown in the coming months.
-Especially as even with increased safety measures in schools, the influx of children returning to the classroom and students going back to university could see the country develop a higher rate of transmission over the coming months.
+It’s thought that more cities could be becoming vulnerable to a spike in cases and a local lockdown in the coming months, with conversations even being had around the idea of a circuit-breaker lockdown.
+As even even with increased safety measures in schools, the influx of children returning to the classroom and students going back to university has seen the country develop a higher rate of transmission over the months.

 So which other towns, cities and counties could be at risk of a localised lockdown?
 And which areas have recently been placed under new lockdown restrictions?